What Is Job Description

 If job listing at your organization becomes part of google search result, you would also want that job listing from your company should appear on top.
 Because it ensures that more and more candidates browse those jobs and may also apply for the same jobs.
 Hence, you should use SEO optimization to achieve that.
 You can learn more about SEO optimization here.
 One of the key factors in achieving SEO optimization is the use of relevant keywords.
 This will help your jobs to rank hire in search results.
 If you follow most of the points mention so far it will contribute greatly towards SEO optimization.

 Job description is your opportunity to engage with potential candidates.
 Therefore you would want to make right impression.
-When you write good job description it makes sure that more number of qualified candidates apply for the job.
-Complement it with recruitment tech such as smart recruitment software or smart ATS or AI resume screening tools to make your life easy.
+When you write a good job description it makes sure that more number of qualified candidates apply for the job.
+Complement it with recruitment tech such as smart recruitment software or smart applicant tracking system or AI resume screening tools to make your life easy.